Airmanf7/Joint_Savings_Account_with_Solidity/README.md

 ---
 ## Installation / Usage Guide

-### 1. Open [REMIX IDE](https://remix.ethereum.org/), then click on the left icon logo, and then click Open file and navigate to where the git clone files are saved locally on your computer.
+### 1. Use the git clone function to clone this repo.
+Then open [REMIX IDE](https://remix.ethereum.org/), click on the left icon logo, and then click Open file and navigate to the folder where you saved the cloned repo.

 ![Remix IDE Open](./execution_results/open_file.jpg)